kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 As most of the real-world systems can be modeled as LTIs, most of the real-world _signals_ can be modeled as _sinosoids_.
 And that's great news too.
 Sinusoid inputs can be represented as $x(n) = e^{jwn}$ and you know what's that?
 An __eigenfunction__!

+Eigenfuncion, despite their name, are friendly functions that don't change faces under linear operations.
+As LTI systems are linear, if you feed them sinusoids, you'll get sinusoids, just with a different scale.
+Eigenfunction in, eigenfunction out!
+If $f$ be an eigenfunction, then feeding it to a LTI system $LTI[f]$ will result in:

+$$ LTI[f] = \lambda f $$

+So, $f$ will come out in one peace, just scaled by a constant value $\lambda$.
+This value is called __eigenvalue__.

 ## Footnotes 📝
 __Not everything is linear:__ Despite their widespread use and importance, linear systems have inherent limitations.
 They are only valid for systems that exhibit a linear relationship between inputs and outputs, which is often not the case for many real-world systems.
 Nonlinear systems, characterized by complex and unpredictable behavior, pose significant challenges for scientists and engineers.
 For an introduction, you can read the book _Chaos: Making a New Science_ by James Gleick.